-Our research goal is to invest in research and capability targeted at reducing the risk of impacts from natural hazards on people, property, and the community.
-We are inviting proposals for our Biennial Grants round.
-Biennial grants focus on individual projects targeted to the areas of research interest explained in our Natural Hazards Commission (NHC) Toka Tū Ake Research Investment Priorities Statement 2025.
+Our research goal is to invest in research and capability-building targeted at reducing the impact of natural hazards on people, property, and the community.
+We are inviting proposals for our Biennial Grants Contestable Funding round.
+Biennial grants focus on individual projects targeted to the areas of research interest explained in our Research Investment Priorities Statement 2025.